orxfun/orx-concurrent-bag/README.md

 # Safety

-`ConcurrentBag` uses a [`SplitVec`](https://crates.io/crates/orx-split-vec) as the underlying storage.
+`ConcurrentBag` uses a [`PinnedVec`](https://crates.io/crates/orx-pinned-vec) implementation as the underlying storage (see [`SplitVec`](https://crates.io/crates/orx-split-vec) and [`Fixed`](https://crates.io/crates/orx-fixed-vec)).
-`SplitVec` implements [`PinnedVec`](https://crates.io/crates/orx-pinned-vec) which guarantees that elements which are already pushed to the vector stay pinned to their memory locations.
+`PinnedVec` guarantees that elements which are already pushed to the vector stay pinned to their memory locations unless explicitly changed due to removals, which is not the case here since `ConcurrentBag` is a grow-only collection.
 This feature makes it safe to grow with a shared reference on a single thread, as implemented by [`ImpVec`](https://crates.io/crates/orx-imp-vec).

-In order to achieve this feature in a concurrent program, `ConcurrentBag` pairs the `SplitVec` with an `AtomicUsize`.
+In order to achieve this feature in a concurrent program, `ConcurrentBag` pairs the `PinnedVec` with an `AtomicUsize`.
-* `AtomicUsize` fixes the target memory location of each element to be pushed at the time the `push` method is called.
+* `len: AtomicSize`: fixes the target memory location of each element to be pushed at the time the `push` method is called.
 Regardless of whether or not writing to memory completes before another element is pushed, every pushed element receives a unique position reserved for it.
-* `SplitVec` guarantees that already pushed elements are not moved around in memory and new elements are written to the reserved position.
+* `PinnedVec` guarantees that already pushed elements are not moved around in memory during growth.
+This also enables the following mode of concurrency:
+  * one thread might allocate new memory in order to grow when capacity is reached,
+  * while another thread might concurrently be writing to any of the already allocation memory locations.

 The approach guarantees that
 * only one thread can write to the memory location of an element being pushed to the bag,